mayankchoubey/deno-in-2-hours/README.md

 log.error({data: {err: "MESSAGE"}}); //ERROR {"data":{"err":"MESSAGE"}}
 log.critical("ABCD"); //CRITICAL ABCD
 ```
-- Use `RotatingFileHandler` to direct log messages to files that would rotate after reaching a maximum size and maintains a given number of rotating files (aka backups)
+- Use `RotatingFileHandler` to direct log messages to files that would rotate after reaching a maximum size and maintains a given number of backups
 ```ts
 import * as log from "https://deno.land/std/log/mod.ts";
 await log.setup({